IRC-safe jet flavour at leading power

-One might suspect that this deviation is the result of the `large' logarithm $\ln p_T^2/m_b^2$ introduced by the $S$ function contribution.
-However, if this were the case, one would expect a deviation at high transverse momentum, where this logarithm is largest, not at low transverse momentum.
-Indeed, the logarithm is not to blame, as can be concluded from the right panel of fig.~\ref{fig:JFTppZbRene}, which directly compares the NNLO results obtained using CMP, using our approach and the result obtained using our approach when increasing the $b$-quark mass by a factor of 2.\footnote{We only change the $b$-quark mass in the $S$ function contribution, since this is the only source of non-resummed (and therefore potentially problematic) logarithms of the mass.} First of all, the effect is very small - at most only about 2\%.
+One might suspect that these unexpected properties are the result of the `large' logarithm $\ln p_T^2/m_b^2$ introduced by the $S$ function contribution.
+However, the logarithm is not to blame, as can be concluded from the right panel of fig.~\ref{fig:JFTppZbRene}, which directly compares the NNLO results obtained using CMP, using our approach and the result obtained using our approach when increasing the $b$-quark mass by a factor of two.\footnote{We only change the $b$-quark mass in the $S$ function contribution, since this is the only source of non-resummed (and therefore potentially problematic) logarithms of the mass.} First of all, the effect is very small - at most only about 2\%.
 Since the relevant `hard' scale in the first $p_T$ bin (where the largest deviation relative to the other flavour definitions is observed) is $R\cdot p_T \sim 15$ GeV, the `large' logarithm would be eliminated if $m_b\sim15$ GeV.
-Since a factor of 2 already yields a mass reasonably close to that, it seems unlikely that the `large' logarithm could give a contribution beyond just a few percent.
-More importantly, increasing the $b$-quark mass - and thus reducing the `large' logarithm - actually decreases the cross section, further increasing the gap between our approach the those tested in ref.~\cite{Behring:2025ilo}.
+Since a factor of two already yields a mass reasonably close to that, it seems unlikely that the `large' logarithm could give a contribution beyond just a few percent.
+More importantly, increasing the $b$-quark mass - and thus reducing the `large' logarithm - actually decreases the cross section, further increasing the gap between our approach and those tested in ref.~\cite{Behring:2025ilo}.